Noah Emery, PhD

 Colorado State University

-My name is Sara Mei and I am a second-year graduate student in the Counseling Psychology PhD program.
+My name is Sara Mei and I am a third-year graduate student in the Counseling Psychology PhD program.
 I received my Bachelor of Science from the University of Illinois at Urbana-Champaign and continued my training as a post-baccalaureate clinical research coordinator at McLean Hospital.
 I am primarily interested in using novel technologies to understand individual differences within the cognitive, affective, and behavioral mechanisms underlying substance use in order to develop individualized treatment for a wide range of populations.
+Outside of the lab, I like to score victories in video games, splash paint on a canvas, and explore local milk tea shops/hotpot places.

 Maggie Mataczynski, BA